lochsh/get-rusty/notes.md

 > What you don’t use, you don’t pay for.
 And further: What you do use, you couldn’t hand code any better.

-In Rust, _traits_ are a large part of how it achieves this.   ["The trait system gives Rust the ergonomic, expressive feel of high-level languages while retaining low-level control over code execution and data representation."](https://blog.rust-lang.org/2015/05/11/traits.html)
+_Traits_ are a large part of how Rust achieves this.   ["The trait system gives Rust the ergonomic, expressive feel of high-level languages while retaining low-level control over code execution and data representation."](https://blog.rust-lang.org/2015/05/11/traits.html)

 #### So, what is a trait?